shivaycan/Kalvium-Data-Analyst-Election-Result-Analysis-Task-/README.md

 ## Contributing

-Contributions are welcome!
+I welcome contributions to enhance this analysis further.
 Feel free to fork this repository and submit pull requests with improvements or additional analyses.

 ## Contact

-For questions or feedback, please contact Shivay Garg at shivaygarg65@gmail.com.
+For any inquiries or feedback regarding this project, please reach out to me at shivaygarg65@gmail.com.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.